BobatBH/RouteTrace/README.md

 You use RDD to create the skeleton of your program, knowing that the sequence is always what you expect it to be (provided you continue to run the tests, of course).

 The method by which you practice RDD is very similar to how you would practice [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD), just at a different level.
-If you think of testing and xDD in general, they are like layers of an onion.
-The outer layers are more high-level ([BDD](https://en.wikipedia.org/wiki/Behavior-driven_development), [ATDD](https://en.wikipedia.org/wiki/Acceptance_test-driven_development), [FDD](https://en.wikipedia.org/wiki/Feature-driven_development); i.e. macro) testing while the inner layers are very focused, low-level (micro) testing.
+If you think of testing and the xDD's in general, they are like layers of an onion.
+The outer layers are more high-level ([BDD](https://en.wikipedia.org/wiki/Behavior-driven_development), [ATDD](https://en.wikipedia.org/wiki/Acceptance_test-driven_development), [FDD](https://en.wikipedia.org/wiki/Feature-driven_development); i.e. macro) testing while the inner layers are very focused, low-level (i.e. micro) testing.

 The sequence of TDD is: